dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  By all means let's be open-minded, but not so open-minded that our brains drop out.
+  Happiness is secured through virtue; it is a good attained by man's own will.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
-## 🌟 Experiences (1412 days)
+## 🌟 Experiences (1413 days)

 ### 🧮 Programming languages